Opioid use disorder: Addiction

-Addiction is a brain disorder characterized by compulsive drug use despite adverse consequences.
-It is a component of substance use disorder and its most severe form.
+Addiction is a chronic brain disorder characterized by compulsive drug use despite adverse consequences.
+Addiction involves the overstimulation of the brain's mesocorticolimbic reward circuit (reward system), essential for motivating behaviors linked to survival and reproductive fitness, like seeking food and sex.
+This reward system encourages associative learning and goal-directed behavior.
+In addiction, substances overactivate this circuit, causing compulsive behavior due to changes in brain synapses.

+In the brain's mesolimbic region, Nucleus Accumbens (NAc) accepts releases of dopamine triggered by the neurotransmitters.
+The brain reward circuitry is rooted in these networks, interacting between the mesolimbic and prefrontal cortex; these systems link motivation, anti-stress, incentive salience, and wellbeing.

+The incentive-sensitization theory differentiates between "wanting" (driven by dopamine in the reward circuit) and "liking" (related to brain pleasure centers).
+This explains the addictive potential of non-pleasurable substances and the persistence of opioid addiction despite tolerance to their euphoric effects.
+Addiction surpasses mere avoidance of withdrawal, involving cues and stress that reactivate reward-driven behaviors.
+This is thought to be an important reason detoxification alone is unsuccessful 90% of the time.

 Overexpression of the gene transcription factor ΔFosB in the nucleus accumbens plays a crucial role in the development of an addiction to opioids and other addictive drugs by sensitizing drug reward and amplifying compulsive drug-seeking behavior.
 Like other addictive drugs, overuse of opioids leads to increased ΔFosB expression in the nucleus accumbens.

-Opioids affect dopamine neurotransmission in the nucleus accumbens via the disinhibition of dopaminergic pathways as a result of inhibiting the GABA-based projections to the ventral tegmental area (VTA) from the rostromedial tegmental nucleus (RMTg), which negatively modulate dopamine neurotransmission.
+Opioids affect dopamine neurotransmission in the nucleus accumbens via the disinhibition of dopaminergic pathways as a result of inhibiting the GABA-based projections to the ventral tegmental area (VTA) from the rostromedial tegmental nucleus (RMTg), which negatively modulates dopamine neurotransmission.
 In other words, opioids inhibit the projections from the RMTg to the VTA, which in turn disinhibits the dopaminergic pathways that project from the VTA to the nucleus accumbens and elsewhere in the brain.

 The differences in the genetic regions encoding the dopamine receptors for each individual may help to elucidate part of the risk for opioid addiction and general substance abuse.
 Studies of the D2 Dopamine Receptor, in particular, have shown some promising results.
 One specific SNP is at the TaqI RFLP (rs1800497).
-In a study of 530 Han Chinese heroin-addicted individuals from a Methadone Maintenance Treatment Program, those with the specific genetic variation showed higher mean heroin consumption by around double those without the SNP.
+In a 2014 study of 530 Han Chinese heroin-addicted individuals from a Methadone Maintenance Treatment Program, those with the specific genetic variation showed higher mean heroin consumption by around double those without the SNP.
 This study helps to show the contribution of dopamine receptors to substance addiction and more specifically to opioid abuse.

 Neuroimaging has shown functional and structural alterations in the brain.
-A 2017 study showed that chronic intake of opioids such as heroin may cause long-term effects in the orbitofrontal area (OFC), which is essential for regulating reward-related behaviors, emotional responses, and anxiety.
+Chronic intake of opioids such as heroin may cause long-term effects in the orbitofrontal area (OFC), which is essential for regulating reward-related behaviors, emotional responses, and anxiety.
 Moreover, neuroimaging and neuropsychological studies demonstrate dysregulation of circuits associated with emotion, stress and high impulsivity.